 Heavily involved in professional associations, Jaap van den Hoogen has held various positions: President of the Marseille-Fos and Greater Delta Shipping and Forwarding Agents’ Association for 8 years from 2007 to 2015;Vice-President of the French Shipping Agents Association;Vice-President of the UMF, member of the Grand Port Maritime de Marseille Development Board and Vice-President of MGI’s Supervisory Board.

 On a new course

-Jaap van den Hoogen is continuing his journey by accepting the Presidency of MGI’s Executive Board, at the request of his Supervisory Board in February 2015.This represents a new challenge, but this time, he will be working alongside Cargo Community Systems serving the performance of the port, airport and land-transport communities.
+Jaap van den Hoogen is continuing his journey by accepting the Presidency of MGI’s Executive Board, at the request of his Supervisory Board in February 2015.This represents a new challenge, but this time, he will be working alongside Port Community Systems serving the performance of the port, airport and land-transport communities.